EhabYasser25/YOLO-Shape-Detector/README.md

 pip install roboflow
 ```

-### Data Preparation
+### Data
-- Change the root path to your project directory.
-- Discover the dataset and visualize class counts in the training, testing, and validation sets.
+- The dataset was found on robooflow website

 ### Training
 - Choose the YOLOv8 model configuration.